fkirc/triple-layout-teacher/README.md

 For me, it was fruitless to memorize individual CSS properties without seeing the bigger picture.
 Only by understanding the underlying layout algorithms, I can make a mental CSS model that makes sense for me.

-Therefore, the Magic Layout Teacher serves as a playground for layout algorithms.
+Therefore, the Triple Layout Teacher serves as a playground for learning to layout.

-## Features

-- Switch between different CSS layout algorithms
-- Switch a few properties within a selected layout algorithm

-## Further resources

-Beside of the resources above, studying the architecture of Chrome-RenderingNG helped me to understand CSS: https://developer.chrome.com/articles/renderingng-architecture/

-And even the Flutter rendering pipeline has some similarities with flexbox/grid: https://docs.flutter.dev/resources/architectural-overview#layout-and-rendering
+Beside of the three main algorithms, it also includes some pieces of "positioned layout" (absolute, relative).

-## Angular
+## Techstack

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.6.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli).

 ## Development server